E-Emad/devops-bootcamp/Module_8-CICD_with_Jenkins/README.md

 3. In the GitHub -> Webhooks create a webhook for the following URL: `http://3.67.201.167:8080/github-webhook/` which is the URL of the Jenkins server.

-Webhooks allow external services to be notified when certain events happen
+Webhooks allow external services to be notified when certain events happen.\

+Make sure that the Inbound rules for the EC2 allows traffic from the GitHub server on port 8080.

 4. Now at every pushes, the pipeline will be triggered.
 ---